Last Updated on: 7th October 2023, 10:58 pm

 As mentioned, terrestrial hermit crabs don’t swim in the water as they evolved to live on dry land.
 Their bodies have tiny lungs, so hermit crabs risk drowning if left in water for a prolonged period.

 All the same, land hermit crabs like to drink and bathe in saltwater.
 As per PLOS One, saltwater’s smell arouses hermit crabs’ senses.
 Around saltwater, hermit crabs have a keen sense of smell, which helps them locate food and threats.

 Terrestrial hermit crabs should have two water sources: freshwater and saltwater.
 You can use freshwater as a base and add salt to create the latter.

 Provide a saltwater bath for hermit crabs.
 This must be deep enough for the hermit crabs to submerge themselves but not so deep they can’t escape.
-You may need separate baths or tanks if there are significant size discrepancies between your hermit crabs.
+If the hermit crabs have significant size discrepancies, you may need separate baths or tanks.

 Saltwater bathing helps hermit crabs imitate their natural environment.
 It also keeps the skin and shell moist, encouraging and enabling molting.
 Saltwater also kills gnat infestations.